jpegleg/net-gargoyle2/README.md

 A basic HIDS component and/or honeypot that stores data in the working directory of the exeution to gargoyle.db, an sqlite3 database file.

-The intent is to be a minimal set of functions and structures for a transactional-at-change local blockchain, bassed on active network connections and running processes, and hashes of those outputs.
+The intent is to be a minimal set of functions and structures for a daemon that stores active network connections and running processes, and hashes of those outputs.

 #### Install: